Synthetic polarization observations of magnetized pillars in HII regions: Assessing the reliability of the Davis-Chandrasekhar-Fermi method: Numerical methods

 The pillars in M16 are characterized as dense ($n \gtrsim 10^4\,\mathrm{cm^{-3}}$), elongated structures with typical dimensions of $\sim 1$ pc along their main axis and $\sim 0.2$ pc along the minor axis \cite[see e.g. \citetalias{Pattle2018};][]{Hester1996, hwang2023}.
 To enable a consistent comparison with observations, we adopt the following procedure to identify and track pillar-like structures in the simulation.
 First, we locate overdense regions surrounding the \HII\ regions.
-We then select cells satisfying $n \gtrsim 300\,\mathrm{cm^{-3}}$, an ionization fraction $\ll 1$, and $T < 30$ K, situated within a sphere of radius $R_{\text{thr}} \leq 1$ pc centered on the local density peak \cite[e.g.][]{Walch2012, pattle2022magnetic}.
+We then select cells that satisfy $n \gtrsim 300\,\mathrm{cm^{-3}}$, ionization fraction $\ll 1$, and $T < 30$ K, located within a sphere of radius $R_{\text{thr}} \leq 1$ pc centered on the local density peak \cite[e.g.][]{Walch2012, pattle2022magnetic}.

-For the selected dense, cold gas cells, we compute the three principal axes using the inertia matrix, $\mathbf{I}$, with components defined as:
+For the selected dense cold gas cells, we compute the three principal axes using the inertia matrix, $\mathbf{I}$, with components defined as:

 where $\Delta m_k$ is the mass of the $k$-th cell; $\mathbf{r}_k=\left(x_1^{(k)}, x_2^{(k)}, x_3^{(k)} \right)$ is the position vector of the cell relative to the center of mass; and $\delta_{ij}$ is the Kronecker delta.
 We then calculate the eigenvalues of the inertia matrix, $I_i$ (representing the principal moments of inertia), and estimate the semi-axes assuming an ellipsoidal geometry.
 The major semi-axis is given by $a=\sqrt{5(I_2+I_3-I_1)/2M}$ and the minor semi-axis by $c=\sqrt{5(I_1+I_2-I_3)/2M}$, where $M$ is the total mass of the dense gas structure.
 Note that $a$ and $c$ are dynamically defined at each timestep as the instantaneous maximum and minimum semi-axes, respectively.